 In 2019, we started our expansion to the United States.
-As of March 31, 2022, we hold 15 licenses, in 11 U.S. cities.
+As of March 24, 2023, we hold 6 licenses, in 5 U.S. cities, additionally we operate with small fleet of Wheels vehicles in three University's campuses.
 We are currently in the application process for additional licenses and intend to continue to scale and implement our proven business model and platform from Europe across the United States.
 We currently provide e-scooter and e-bike micro-mobility programs in the following areas the United States: